commercionetwork/commercionetwork/docs/developers/README.md

 ## Existing SDKs
-we have developed the tools and the documentation to allow anyone to develop Blockchain Appilcations using the langu
+we have developed the tools and the documentation to allow anyone to develop Blockchain Appilcations using the language you prefer

 |  | Dart/Flutter | Kotlin/Java | C#/Dot.net | GoLang | C++ | Phyton | Rust |
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |